ouuan/naive-ui/src/rate/demos/enUS/index.demo-entry.md

 # Rate

-If you not very confident, be careful about changing star's color.
+If you not very confident, be careful about changing stars' color.
 That will be a disaster.

 ## Demos